TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

       - [x] Test soar for answer lengths, does that model blab?
 Very little.
       - [x] Test base qwen for answer lengths, does it blab?
 20% of the time.
       - [x] Test base qwen for answer lengths, does it blab at T=1.0, min_p=0.05?
 15% of the time
-    - [ ] Ensure Qwen reasoning is well logged.
+    - [x] Ensure Qwen reasoning is well logged.
-    - [ ] Ensure Gemini is well logged.
+    - [x] Ensure Gemini is well logged.
 - [ ] Baseline:
     - [x] ARC-AGI-1 shortest 30.
 Pass@8.
 3 runs.
 Qwen Base.
+Scores 8%.
     - [x] Soar model.
 Same.
+Scores 58%.
+    - [ ] Full evaluation set with the Soar model.
+Seems to score 30%?
 - [ ] Data generation:
     - [ ] Hoist utils.
     - [ ] Integrate validation.